peterwilliams97/jbig2enc/README.md

 ## Usage

 See the `jbig2enc.h` header for the high level API, or the `jbig2` program for an example of usage:

+-v verbose
+-s symbol_mode
+-p pdfmode
+-S segment

 ```
 $ jbig2 -s -p -v *.jpg && pdf.py output >out.pdf